itweedie/PCF-Dataset-React-calculate-Elapsed-Time/readme.md

 2. **Open the test harness**:
     - Navigate to [http://localhost:8181](http://localhost:8181) in your web browser.
     - This will open the PCF test harness where you can test your control with sample data.

-## Deploying the Control

-To deploy the control to your Power Platform environment, follow these steps:

-1. **Package the control**:
-    ```sh
-    npm run pac:solution
-    ```

-    This command will create a solution package in the `solutions/` directory.

-2. **Import the solution**:
-    - Go to the Power Platform admin center.
-    - Navigate to `Solutions` and click `Import Solution`.
-    - Select the solution package created in the previous step and follow the prompts to complete the import.

-3. **Add the control to a form**:
-    - Open the form designer in your Power Platform environment.
-    - Add a new field or column to the form.
-    - In the field properties, click `Components`, then click `Add Component`.
-    - Select the PCF control from the list and configure it as needed.

 ## Usage